Japanese Healthcare System and Health Insurance in Japan

 • Foreigners with visas for medical treatment

 Please note that the Latter-Stage Elderly Healthcare System also applies to people 65 years old or over with a certain designated level of disability.
-You can contact your ward office for guidance and instructions to enquire about it.
+You can contact your ward office for guidance and instructions.

-The benefits of the latter-stage elderly healthcare system are the same as the National Health Insurance but with a much-reduced insurance premium of 10%.
+The benefits of the latter-stage elderly healthcare system are the same as those of the national health insurance but with a much-reduced insurance premium of 10%.
 However, please note that the reduced premium is only applicable if the income is less than a specified level of the particular municipal government.

 Moreover, as the terms for this elderly healthcare system vary from municipality to municipality, it is recommended to contact the municipal office with jurisdiction over your place of stay.